|My Spiritual Autobiography

 we must see what those who were taught by the Apostles

 themselves believed about the Bible.
-After all, "who would
+After all, he argued,

 those who received the Scriptures from the very hands of the

-So I began reading the works of the Apostolic and early
+So I began studying the works of the Apostolic and early

 Church Fathers (e.g., St. Ignatius of Antioch, St. Justin the